1

 What jobs use regression analysis?

 Regression analysis is used in various jobs such as data analysts, statisticians, financial analysts, and data scientists to model relationships between variables and make predictions.
-These roles often require skills in statistical software like R or Python and a strong understanding of statistical concepts.
+These roles often require skills in statistical software like R or Python and an understanding of statistical concepts.
 Regression techniques help inform decision-making across industries including finance, healthcare, marketing, and engineering.

 More about Regression Testing jobs